vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 ## Stop 3

-Back at Ionna Lafayette, IN - 35% to 100% for $11.58 in 35 minutes, thanks to sale and we were eating
+Back at Ionna Lafayette, IN - 35% to 100% for $11.58 in 35 minutes.
+This was thanks to the 20 cents per kWh sale for this brand new station, and since and we were eating dinner, we ended up letting the car fully charge.
+So this was a longer charging stop, but not because of the car!

 <a class="image-link" href="/post-assets/ev-roadtrip/day3/ionna-day3-receipt.webp"
     target="_blank" rel="noopener">